moveeleven-data/ledgerline/README.md

 **Which customers should receive a plan recommendation next quarter?**

 The intent is to right-size plans so they match actual use.
-That means giving customers a better fit while keeping the business healthy.
+The aim is to give customers a better fit while keeping the business healthy.

-### Resources
+### Further Reading

 [Recommendations report](reports/executive_report_plan_change_recommendations.md)